serwy/tkthread/README.md

 Python's `tkinter` library assumes that the Tcl/Tk GUI event loop runs on the main thread.

+A common approach to avoid these errors involves setting up periodic polling of a message queue from the Tk main thread, which can [slow the responsiveness of the GUI.][1]

+The approach used in `tkthread` is to use the Tcl/Tk inter-interpreter communication to notify the main Tcl/Tk interpreter of a call.

 ## Usage

 The `tkthread` module provides `tkt`, a callable instance of `TkThread` which synchronously interacts with the main thread.
+A new `Tk` root window is created and then withdrawn, which keeps that Tcl/Tk event loop active.
+Future top-level windows should use `tkt.root` as the master.

     from tkthread import tkt